← All beaches & hotels

 Hanauma Bay: Protected Marine Preserve

 Hanauma Bay is a volcanic crater that formed a sheltered bay on Oʻahu’s southeast coast.
 It became Hawaiʻi’s first Marine Life Conservation District in 1967.
-Visitor caps (currently ~1,000/day with advance reservations), no food or drink on the beach, and educational requirements all help maintain water quality.
+Visitor caps, advance reservations, no food or drink on the beach, and educational requirements all help maintain water quality.

 There are no streams or storm drains feeding into the bay.
 The surrounding area is a nature preserve, not developed land.
 DOH monitors Hanauma Bay as a Tier 1 priority beach with regular testing.
 The bay is closed Mondays and Tuesdays for environmental rest.